k8reindeer/airtable2convex/README.md

 ### Cleanup

 You can now delete the fields and indexes named for the airtable IDs from your schema.
-You can also delete the "scripts/" folder and "convex/linkAirtableImports.ts".
+You can also delete the "scripts/" and "convex/airtable" folders.

 You can further modify your schema and run [migrations](https://stack.convex.dev/migrating-data-with-mutations)